“Internet pages dedicated

 For Hebrew words, I indicate the pronunciation in Modern Spoken Hebrew.
 On the other hand, I do add the Ashkenazi (traditional European) pronunciation for Hebrew words which are associated with the study of the Torah, both Oral and Written.

 Although I consistently use spell checker utilities, I still find misspellings that somehow slip into my text.
 Sometimes I even correct spelling when I copy someone else's text.
-Lest you think that I'm a jingoist, I'm perfectly comfortable with British spellings.
+Lest you think that I'm a jingoist, I'm perfectly comfortable with British and Canadian spellings.
+I don't change them to be consistent with American spelling conventions.
+However, my own words and phrases come from American English – which is virtually identical to Canadian English.

 I liberally insert commas for clarity of reading.
 The "extra" ones represent a slight pause or a light breath in speaking.
 They help a reader not to slow down – the eye is faster than the language part of our brains.
 I've been an avid reader who has had to reread a sentence when the author or copy editor could have inserted a single comma.